-University Travelers or Travelers refers Northeastern students, faculty and/or staff on University Travel.
+Refers to Northeastern students, faculty and/or staff on university travel.

-– The university’s global travel support provider’s list of countries related as either HIGH (risk level 4) or EXTREME (risk level 5), and
+3. The university’s global travel support provider’s list of countries related as either HIGH (risk level 4) or EXTREME (risk level 5), and

-– Those destinations subject to U.S. sanctions.
+4. Those destinations subject to comprehensive U.S., U.K., and/or Canadian sanctions.

 The university reserves the right in its sole discretion to designate other locations as “high-risk.”

 Refers to the appropriate university person or office to authorize travel to high-risk destinations.

 • For staff – The staff member’s Vice President/Senior Vice President/Senior Vice Chancellor or their designee.

 • For faculty – The faculty member’s dean or Dean’s designee;

 • For students and faculty leading student programs – The director of the office overseeing the university-sponsored program (e.g., GEO, co-op, etc.)

 1. For Individuals Based on the United States Who Are In University Travel